Kornelch/ChroTeMoVi/UserManual.md

 Our application does not use any sophisticated parameters from VPython, so it should work on the old library, accessible in default Linux package systems and default repositories.
 According to [Vpython webpage](http://vpython.org/contents/download_linux.html) it is recommended to use the newest version, but it requires more effort: either run through Wine or build from the source.
 This should change in the [near future](http://vpython.org/contents/announcements/evolution.html  "future") when VPython will use WebGL or [Jupyter notebooks](http://jupyter.org/ "Jupyter project").

-We tested whether visual itself runs on Jupyter Notebook, and the result is as below.
-But we did not tested ChroTe suite in Jupyter notebooks yet.
+We tested whether visual itself runs on Jupyter Notebook, and the result is shown below.
+However, we did not test ChroTe Suite in Jupyter notebooks yet.

 ![visual in Jupyter notebook](http://i.imgur.com/ZFJ4Llc.jpg)